descartes-underwriting/gem-oq-portfolio-analysis/README.md

 # Portfolio Accumulation

+## Goal

-We want to analyze the impact of new locations onto an existing portfolio.
+We would like to analyze the impact of new locations onto an existing portfolio.

+## Use case
 For that we prepared the following folders & files:

 - `hazard_model`: contains the open-source `ZAF v2018` hazard model that is used in the following